 Introduction 9-3

 Chemical Inventory 9-3

-Container Labeling 9-4
+Container Labeling 9-3

 Safety Data Sheets (SDS) 9-4

 Employee Training 9-4

 Personal Protective Equipment (PPE) 9-4

-Emergency Response 9-5
+Emergency Response 9-4

-Hazards of Non-Routine Tasks 9-5
+Hazards of Non-Routine Tasks 9-4

 Informing Subcontractors/Other Employees 9-5

 Solvent, Flammable and Combustible Liquids 9-5

 General 9-5

 Precautionary Measures 9-5

 Control of Flammable and Combustible Liquids (Under 200-Degree Flashpoint) 9-6

 Re-Fueling Vehicles and Equipment 9-6

 Dispensing 9-6

-The LeChase Hazard Communication Program (HAZCOM) has been modified to align with the provisions of the new Global Harmonized System (GHS) of classification and labeling of chemicals.
-The changes include Hazard Classification, Labels, Safety Data Sheets, and Training.
-Although the GHS does not address training, OSHA's Hazard Communication Standard (HCS) requires that all workers are trained to facilitate recognition and understanding of the new labels and Safety Data Sheets (SDS).
+The LeChase Hazard Communication Program (HAZCOM) has been modified to align with the provisions of OSHA 1910.1200, Hazardous Communications standard, and the Global Harmonized System (GHS) of classification and labeling of chemicals.
+OSHA's Hazard Communication Standard (HCS) requires that all workers are trained to facilitate recognition and understanding of the new labels and Safety Data Sheets (SDS).

-Major proposed changes to the Hazard Communication Standard (HCS) are the following:
+Major parts of the Hazard Communication Standard are the following:

-- Hazard Classification: Provides specific criteria for classification of health and physical standards, as well as classifications of mixtures. - Labels: Chemical manufacturers and importers will be required to provide a label that includes a harmonized signal word, pictogram, and a hazard statement for each hazard class and category.
-Precautionary statements must also be provided. - Safety Data Sheets: Material Safety Data Sheets (MSDS) will now be referred to as Safety Data Sheets (SDS) and will have a specified 16-section format. - Training: The GHS does not address training, however the proposed HCS will require that workers are trained within two years of the publication of the final rule to facilitate recognition and understanding of the new labels and Safety Data Sheets (SDS).
+- Hazard Classification: Provides specific criteria for classification of health and physical standards, as well as classifications of mixtures. - Labels: Chemical manufacturers and importers are required to provide a label that includes a harmonized signal word, pictogram, and a hazard statement for each hazard class and category.
+Precautionary statements must also be provided. - Safety Data Sheets: Safety Data Sheets (SDS) have a specified 16-section format. - Training: HCS requires that workers are trained, upon initial assignment and whenever new chemicals are introduced; to facilitate the recognition and understanding of chemical hazards, measures employees can take to protect themselves, and the written Hazcom program.